Valley community colleges sticking with virtual learning until end of spring semester

 FRESNO, Calif.
-(KGPE) — State Center Community College District made the decision on Thursday morning to continue distance learning into the spring semester.
+(KSEE) — State Center Community College District made the decision on Thursday morning to continue distance learning into the spring semester.

 President of Fresno City College, Carole Goldsmith said they have been working towards this announcement for quite some time.